lbbrhzn/ocpp/docs/development.md

 close failures, child-initiated stop, and cancellation-resistant cleanup.
 A separate loopback WebSocket test uses real receive, Ping/Pong and Close without a charger.
 One regression deliberately exercises the production 10-second retirement deadline.
+That parameter is marked `slow`, but remains included in default runs and CI.
+For quick local iteration only, add `-m 'not slow'`; run the unfiltered suite before submitting changes.
+The loopback Ping/Pong is client-initiated, not a test of the integration's delayed monitor ping loop.

 A runner's cleanup owns its captured socket and children, not a replacement's mutable fields.
 Retirement has one aggregate deadline for socket close and child settlement.